 Reducing health inequalities is a priority for the Scottish Government.
 Healthcare services can contribute through prevention of poor health for those most at risk and by promoting equality of access to and outcomes from service provision.
-This page outlines the main legislation and policies for promoting equality and for reducing health inequalities.

 "NHSScotland is committed to understanding the needs of different communities, eliminating discrimination, reducing inequality, protecting human rights and building good relations by breaking down barriers that may be preventing people from accessing the care and services that they need."

-(NHSScotland Quality Healthcare Strategy, 2010)
+(NHSScotland Quality Healthcare Strategy 2010)

-Everyone in Scotland can describe themselves in terms of their age, disability status, ethnicity, gender/sex, religion/belief, sexual orientation, and transgender identity.
+Everyone in Scotland can describe themselves in terms of their age, disability status, ethnicity, gender/sex, religion/belief, sexual orientation, and gender identity.
 Understanding the characteristics of an individual can help to improve individual care and support at the point of service delivery and recording information about personal characteristics can help to plan services that are accessible and beneficial to all.

-An Audit Scotland report, Health inequalities in Scotland (external link), says that while overall health has improved in the past 50 years, deep-seated inequalities remain.
+An Audit Scotland report, Health inequalities in Scotland, says that while overall health has improved in the past 50 years, deep-seated inequalities remain.
 Deprivation is the key determinant, although age, gender and ethnicity are also factors.
 The report assesses how well public sector bodies are working together to target resources at health inequalities and monitor their collective performance, and reviews health services and initiatives aimed at reducing health inequalities.
 The report says it is not clear how much money NHS boards and councils spend in this area, or what it is spent on.

 Many interventions are rightly aimed at improving whole population health but can inadvertently widen health inequalities amongst marginalised groups, as this segment of the population experience different barriers to engagement with services.
 Where planning and practice systematically consider equality and inequality from the start, service provision decisions including diagnosis, treatment and onward referral whether to secondary healthcare, preventative services, social care or community based support can identify and rectify the barriers faced by some people more than others.

 For example, low literacy, fear, poverty, social isolation, language and communication differences have all been identified in research as presenting barriers to taking up and benefiting from service provision.
-The Marmot Review of Health Inequalities in England (external link) proposed actions that the NHS could take to plan differently for services to be provided in proportion to need.
-Actions to contribute directly to reducing the impact of adverse social circumstances on health are unlikely to come within the day to day functions of most frontline nursing staff.
+The Marmot Review of Health Inequalities in England proposed actions that the NHS could take to plan differently for services to be provided in proportion to need.
+Actions to contribute directly to reducing the impact of adverse social circumstances on health are unlikely to come within the day to day functions of most frontline staff.
 However, opportunities for referrals to local services for social support such as financial or social inclusion and for joint working or advocacy to act on the causal factors might present through membership or awareness of local partnerships (Craig, 2011).